Zeflyn/synescribble/README.md

 * ColorAPI for pulling color options
 * Twitter API to post drawings into Twitter account
+* Codebird.js for handling automated posting to twitter
 * Paper.js for drawing
 * Bootstrap for extra styling and responsiveness
 * Firebase for persistent data storage